 Here are a few of my favorite spices, along with ideas for incorporating using them as running fuel.

 Cinnamon is one of the oldest spices known to man, with recorded use in China and Egypt dating back to 2500 BC.
 Cinnamon was used by the ancient Greeks and Romans to help boost appetite and treat indigestion.
 Chinese medicine uses cinnamon to treat colds, cramps, and indigestion.
 The spice is produced from the bark of the cinnamon tree and contains antioxidant and antimicrobial properties that are associated with health benefits, such as reducing the risk of high cholesterol, high triglycerides, and cardiovascular disease.
 Studies suggest that consuming 1/2-1 teaspoon of cinnamon a day may provide additional benefits for people with insulin resistance and type 2 diabetes by improving insulin sensitivity, reducing fasting blood sugars, and lowering systolic blood pressure.
 Every runner can benefit from cinnamon’s cardiovascular benefits.
-Fuel options: Sprinkle cinnamon into your granola, smoothie, or morning oatmeal; add cinnamon to cookie, muffin, dessert, or bread recipes.
+Fuel options: Sprinkle cinnamon into your granola, smoothie, or morning oatmeal; add cinnamon to the cookie, muffin, dessert, or bread recipes.

 Ginger is known to help relieve stomach issues and lessen the effects of colds.
 It’s rich in inflammation-fighting compounds (gingerols, shogaols, and paradols), which experts believe may help reduce arthritis pain and reduce soreness after intense workouts.
 Ginger is associated with treatment or prevention of stomach aches, asthma, toothaches, and high blood pressure.
-A recent study showed that people who took ginger capsules daily for 11 days had 25% less muscle pain when performing exercises that strained muscles, compared to a group which took placebos.
+A recent study showed that people who took ginger capsules daily for 11 days had 25% less muscle pain when performing exercises that strained muscles, compared to a group that took placebos.
 Personally, ginger is one of my favorite spices to use when I have nausea or an upset stomach.
 Fuel options: Add grated or finely chopped fresh ginger to your stir-fry or incorporate powdered ginger into your cookie, muffin, or quick bread recipes or morning oatmeal.

 Capsaicin, a strong compound in hot chili peppers, boosts metabolism and may increase fat burning.
 It also helps suppress hunger and sustain satiety.
 Chili pepper is a great source of vitamin A and a good source of vitamin B6, vitamin C, vitamin E, vitamin K, manganese, and dietary fiber.
 Capsaicin may also lower the risk of ulcers by boosting the ability of stomach cells to resist infection by ulcer-causing bacteria.
 Fuel options: Add chopped fresh chili pepper to chili, stir-fry, or salsa; add powdered or flaked chili pepper to soups, marinades, or pasta sauces.